Should the synopsis describe the entire work? Yes. The purpose of the synopsis it to lay out the shape and construction of the entire work.

 Do I need to put my name at the top of each page?
 No, because the entire appliation is saved as a single file you only need your name on the cover page and in the body of your email.

 I need to use an additional ½ page, page 11, to complete the chapter.
 Will I be disqualified?
-Any application packet in excess of 11 pages total will be disqualified.
+Any application in excess of 11 pages total will be disqualified.

 My project is a novel in poetry.
 Does my writing sample need to be double-spaced?
 Poetry may be submitted single-spaced, which is the professional standard.